OpenDirective/opendirective.github.io/_posts/2022-01-06-comparing-svelte-reactivity-options.md

 ### Reactive Stores

-Svelte Stores are reactive and use the Observable pattern, a form of "publish, subscribe" (pubsub).
+Svelte Stores are reactive and use the Observable pattern.
 They are similar to Observable types (see above).
 In this case the store is an observable which broadcasts changes to any code that is subscribed to it.

 Stores are created using library functions and there are 3 types: `readable`, `writable` and `derived`.
 Readables are sources of data streams with sequential values being created in a callback.
 Writables may also be updated by external code using the `set` and `update` methods.
 Derived stores provide composition by computing and emitting values based on those from other stores when those are updated.
 Stores may be subscribed to by calling the `subscribe` method or the Svelte compiler provides syntactic sugar in the form of prefixing the store name with a `$`.